By Tracy Murnan Stackhouse and Sarah Scharfenaker

 - Upset when new activities are presented.

 - Distressed when activities are altered.

 - Upset when an activity does not have a defined beginning and end.

-Visually-based schedules are integral to maintain predictability, indicate changes and specify the “beginning” and “end” of an activity or event.
-Visual schedules can be complex or simple, portable or stationary, used with real objects, pictures or icons.
+Visually-based schedules are integral to maintaining predictability, indicating changes, and specifying the “beginning” and “end” of an activity or event.
+Visual schedules can be complex or simple, portable or stationary, and used with real objects, pictures, or icons.